osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

          ./perfsonar-pbr-nm.sh
          ```

+!!! note "Missing gateways at apply time"

+   If the loaded config still contains `-` for a gateway on a NIC that has an IP address, the script will prompt you interactively to provide a gateway before applying changes.
+Use `--yes` (or run non-interactively) to suppress prompts; in that case, missing gateways will cause validation to fail so you can correct the config first.

 The script creates a timestamped backup of existing NetworkManager profiles, seeds routing tables, and applies routing rules.
 Review `/var/log/perfSONAR-multi-nic-config.log` after the run and retain it with your change records.

-4. **Verify the routing policy:**
+1. **Verify the routing policy:**

    ```bash
    nmcli connection show